 There’s no getting around this reality.
 About 49%of retailers provide free return shipping.
 If consumers see that you don’t offer this, 79% say they won’t bother shopping through your online store at all.
 With this in mind, how can retailers manage the increasing influx of return orders?

 For example, an undamaged returned product should move back into inventory where it can be sold to someone else.
 The right return policy with the help of the right software tracks these movements accordingly.

 Successful Retailers Pay Attention to Inventory Management Trends

 Excellent inventory management keeps your costs low, your margins high, and your goods protected.
 Of course, your inventory processes must meet current trends in consumer preference.
 As retail moves from single-channel to omni-channel, shopping becomes an immersive experience.
 The way you handle your inventory must change as well.

-By studying new concepts, tuning in to emerging trends, and understanding new technologies, your company can readily adopt the right inventory management solutions or 3PL Solution to get your goods from the warehouse to your customers.
+By studying new concepts, tuning in to emerging trends, and understanding new technologies, your company can readily adopt the right warehouse and inventory management solutions or 3PL Solution to get your goods from the warehouse to your customers.